CumulusNetworks/docs/content/cumulus-netq-413/Whats-New/_index.md

 ## Release Considerations

-- NetQ 4.12 is not backward compatible with previous NetQ agent versions.
-You must install NetQ agent version 4.12 after upgrading your NetQ server to 4.12.
-- When you upgrade to NetQ 4.12, any pre-existing event and validation data will be lost.
+- When you upgrade to NetQ 4.13, any pre-existing PTP data will be lost.
-- If you upgrade a NetQ server with scheduled OSPF validations, they might still appear in the UI but will display results from previous validations.